cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

 Entry Requirements A pass in SPM with a minimum of three (3) credits in any subject, or its equivalent; OR A pass in Sijil Tinggi Persekolahan Malaysia (STPM) with a minimum of Grade C (GP 2.00) in any subject, or its equivalent; OR A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Maqbul in any subject, or its equivalent; OR A pass in SKM Level 3 in a related field; OR A Certificate (Level 3, MQF) in a related field or its equivalent.
-English Competency Requirement (International Students): Achieve a minimum score of 4.0 in the International English Language Testing System (IELTS) or Malaysian University English Test (MUET) Band 2, or its equivalent.
+International students are required to achieve a minimum score of 4.0 in the International English Language Testing System (IELTS) / Malaysian University English Test (MUET) with Band 2 OR its equivalent.

 ### About